Blockiwi/Blockiwi/README.md

 Blockiwi/Blockiwi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+Update!
+I am now interested in AI and building agents and what not